| Depression and Suicide If you or a loved one is feeling depressed or suicidal, you are not alone. Talk with other users about your feelings here.

 |

-I've been here a while ********
+| Member I've been here a while********

-Join Date: April 14th 2013
+| Points: 18,628, Level: 19 | Join Date: April 14th 2013 |

 Re: Depression and suicide awareness -

-October 6th 2014, 09:27 PM
+October 6th 2014, 08:27 PM

 I've only got a few edits for this.
-Here are some ideas about a few extra myths you can add:- Teenagers are more at risk of committing suicide
+Here are some ideas about a few extra myths you can add:Teenagers are more at risk of committing suicideIf you have depression, you will have to be on anti-depressants all of your lifeDepression will go away by itselfYou are mentally ill if you think about suicidePeople who commit suicide are just attention seekingAll suicidal people want to die (Although you mentioned this briefly in the last myth)

-Depression and Suicide: Fact vs. Myth
+Depression and Suicide: Fact vs. Mythby Cassie (Cassiopeia.)

-Approximately every 13.3 minutes, someone commits suicide [source].
+Approximately every 13.3 minutes, someone commits suicide [source ].
 Suicide is the act of killing oneself and it is strongly associated with depression, one of the most common mental illnesses, and is a persistent state of sadness that lasts for more than two weeks.
 Depression and suicide can affect anyone of any age, race, gender, or background.
 This year alone, it is estimated that 30,000 Americans will take their lives.
 Six people are intimately affected by the suicide of another person [Six out of how many?
 You'd want to clarify this, otherwise it sounds like you're saying only 6 people on Earth get depression.]
 [Cassie: Reworded that.
 Any better?][Jenny: I think the way you have reworded it is better, but you still need to say six out of however many people in the fact.
-But if you can't find how many out of six, you could always take out that fact as you already have a couple of facts in the introduction.and that is one of the many reasons why it is so important for everyone to be educated to benefit themselves and those around them.
+But if you can't find how many out of six, you could always take out that fact as you already have a couple of facts in the introduction. and that is one of the many reasons why it is so important for everyone to be educated to benefit themselves and those around them.

 Myth: Depression isn't serious; it’s only a phase.